-Sincerely
+Sincerely,

-Bret W. Wise
+Brot W. Wine

-Chairman of the Board and Chief Executive Officer
+Bret W. Wise Chairman of the Board and Chief Executive Officer

-DENTSPLY INTERNATIONAL INC. SUSQUEHANNA COMMERCE CENTER - SUITE 60W 221 WEST PHILADELPHIA STREET YORK, PENNSYLVANIA 17405-0872
+DENTSPLY INTERNATIONAL INC. SUSQUEHANNA COMMERCE CENTER 221 WEST PHILADELPHIA STREET YORK, PENNSYLVANIA 17405

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON WEDNESDAY, MAY 22, 2013
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON WEDNESDAY, MAY 21, 2014

-The Annual Meeting of Stockholders (the "Annual Meeting") of DENTSPLY International Inc. (the "Company"), a Delaware corporation, will be held on Wednesday, May 22, 2013, at 9:30 a.m., local time, at the Company's World Headquarters, 221 West Philadelphia Street, Suite 60W, in York, Pennsylvania, for the following purposes:
+The Annual Meeting of Stockholders (the "Annual Meeting") of DENTSPLY International Inc. (the "Company"), a Delaware corporation, will be held on Wednesday, May 21, 2014, at 9:30 a.m., local time, at the Company's World Headquarters, 221 West Philadelphia Street, in York, Pennsylvania, for the following purposes:

-- 1. To elect four Class III directors to serve for a term of three years and until their respective successors are duly elected and qualified; - 2.
-To ratify the appointment of PricewaterhouseCoopers LLP, independent registered public accounting firm, to audit financial statements of the Company for the year ending December 31, 2013; - 3.
-To hold an advisory vote to approve the Company's executive compensation; - 4.
-To vote on a management proposal to eliminate the classified board; - 5.
-To vote on a stockholder proposal regarding disclosure of political expenditures; and - 6.
+- 1. To elect four directors to serve for a term of one year and until their respective successors are duly elected and qualified; - 2.
+To ratify the appointment of PricewaterhouseCoopers LLP, independent registered public accounting firm, to audit financial statements of the Company for the year ending December 31, 2014; - 3.
+To hold an advisory vote to approve the Company's executive compensation; and - 4.
 To transact such other business as may properly come before the Annual Meeting and any and all adjournments and postponements thereof.

-The Board of Directors of the Company (the "Board") has fixed the close of business on March 25, 2013 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting and any adjournment or postponement thereof.
+The Board of Directors of the Company (the "Board") has fixed the close of business on March 24, 2014 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting and any adjournment or postponement thereof.